AlvaroMartinCrespo/new-tech/README.md

 ## Used Technologies

-- ReactJS: JavaScript library for building user interfaces.
+- NextKs: JavaScript library for building user interfaces.
 - Tailwind CSS: Utility CSS framework for styling the project.

 ## Instalación